 The sole is not prone to holding onto mud, snow, or other debris, except around the cleat as with most other shoes.
-Similar to other gravity and enduro oriented shoes in our test selection like the Specialized 2FO Cliplite, Giro Terraduro and the Shimano ME7, the Hellcat Pro has a stiff sole underfoot for pedaling power with flex through the toe for improved walkability.
+The Hellcat Pro has a stiff sole underfoot for pedaling power with flex through the toe for improved walkability.
 The 3/4 length dual density TPU shank ends under the ball of the foot, leaving the front of the shoe's sole flexible to facilitate walking.
-When combined with the tacky Stealth rubber sole, this make it one of the best shoes in our test selection for traction and walkability.
+When combined with the tacky Stealth rubber sole, this makes it one of the best shoes in our test selection for traction and walkability.

 Five Ten's full coverage dotty Stealth rubber outsole provided plenty of traction an virtually all surfaces.